fidic-biomath/BindingInteraction/docs/MHCBI-Main.md

 ```
 Such energy will be used by the user for computing **binding energies** (BE).

 The optional procedure is part of the **Fourth step** and uses the `final_pdbs` folder as input for creating input for GAMESS computations.

+You must put your GAMESS inputs in the same place as PDB structures.

+Go to fmo-calculations/input_pdbs/ path, in that directory there are all complex, receptor and ligand PDB structures from substitutions set.

+Use GUI Facio to convert them into FMO GAMESS inputs.

 This step depends on user supervision due to the GUI Facio environment.
-You must put your GAMESS inputs in the same place as PDB structures.

 After executing GAMESS you can extract the energies from the output file (`.log` file) by looking for (at the end of the file):

 ```
 The first energy printed below is the best in FMO/PCM
 ```
 ```
-Free unco+D energy in solvent=` (energy value in hartree)
+Free unco+D energy in solvent= (energy value in hartree)
 ```
 Such energy will be used by the user for computing **BE**.

+For more information on how to perform the FMO calculation, please check the [example](https://github.com/fidic-biomath/BindingInteraction/wiki/MHCBI:-FMO-calculations).

 Additional information about the methods could be consulted here: [FMO-GAMES](http://myweb.liu.edu/~nmatsuna/gamess/input/FMO.html) and [FACIO](https://www.yumpu.com/en/document/read/44787615/facio-ver-1642-manual-thank-you-very-much-for-).